-Just consider how devastating winter can be; it’s a wonder that anything can grow after what may seem like countless months of cold stillness.
+Just consider how devastating a winter season can be; it’s a wonder that anything can grow after what may seem like countless months of cold stillness.
 Yet every springtime, we get to witness the miracle of nature as it conquers snow, ice and inhabitable freezing temperatures to give birth to new life year after year.

 When you look at it this way, spring is a refreshing reminder that nature will always overcome adversity, isn’t it?
 The fresh smell of blooming blossoms in the air, the gentle wind blowing through our hair and the bright sun shining down warming our souls is invigorating.
 Especially after a long, dark winter!